 One of the first cases Mendonça must express himself is the judgement on the lethality of police operations in Rio de Janeiro.
 The matter was being examined by the plenary in December, but the judgment was interrupted.

 On June 23, the Supreme Court will resume the analyzes of the “time frame limitation” to demarcate indigenous land.
-The judgment is tied, and minister Alexandre de Moraes requested for examination of the case records in September.
-Until the interruption, the minister overseeing the case, Edson Fachin, voted against the “time frame argument”, and minister Nunes Marques, in favor.
+The judgment is tied, and Justice Alexandre de Moraes requested for examination of the case records in September.
+Until the interruption, the justice overseeing the case, Edson Fachin, voted against the “time frame argument”, and Justice Nunes Marques, in favor.

 Experts are concerned